M1chael910/CIS106-Michael-Murphy/README.md

 This week we focused on Dynamic arrays.
 Dynamic arrays are useful because they do not have a fixed capacity, and elements can be added or removed at runtime.
 This is useful in a business codebase because it allows arrays to be more flexible, and used in more situations.
 I plan on using these skills to improve my understanding of JavaScript and how to apply it to solving programming problems.

+## Assignment 13

+This week I took a deep dive into strings.
+I learned about string functions that are built in to various programming languages, and how to use them to modify strings.
+I also learned about formatting strings, and how JavaScript does not have a dedicated format function like other languages.
+JavaScript has built in syntax to add values to and format strings.